Nike Smoky Mountain Running Camp

 - Evaluation: by coaching staff

 - Equipment: Campers should bring at least two pairs of broken in running shoes.
-Spikes/racing flats are optional.
+Racing flats are optional.
 Please be sure to properly mark your equipment, so that it can be easily identified.

 - Facility: UNC Asheville Track & Field facility, Smoky Mountains National Park, local roads/trails